 - Scanners must be set at a minimum of 300 dpi (dots per inch)

 - Scanned records must be saved as PDF files.

 Note: JPEG is not an acceptable alternative to saving documents as PDF files.

-- Each scanned record must be visually inspected to ensure that the image is complete, clear and usable.
+- Each scanned document must be visually inspected to ensure that the image is complete, clear, and easily read.

-- If necessary scanned records should be compared to the original paper document to ensure accuracy.
+- When necessary, scanned records should be compared to the original paper document to ensure accuracy.